21-lessons/21-lessons-book-de/README.md

 * Japanese
 * Greek

-The German print version of the book has a [separate repository](https://github.com/dergigi/21-lessons-book-de), maintained by the author.
+The original English version of the book has a [separate repository](https://github.com/dergigi/21-lessons-book), maintained by the author.

 ## License